-Reference is made to the Registration Statement on Form S-4 (as amended or supplemented through the date hereof, the "Registration Statement") of Targa Resource Partners LP, a Delaware limited partnership ("Targa"), including the proxy statement/prospectus forming a part thereof, relating to the proposed merger of Trident MLP Merger Sub, LLC, a Delaware limited liability company and a wholly owned subsidiary of Targa, with and into Atlas Pipeline Partners, L.P. ("APL"), with APL surviving the merger.
+Reference is made to the Registration Statement on Form S-4 (including the proxy statement/prospectus forming a part thereof, and as amended or supplemented through the date hereof, the "Registration Statement") of Targa Resource Partners LP, a Delaware limited partnership ("TRP"), relating to the proposed merger of Trident MLP Merger Sub, LLC, a Delaware limited liability company and a wholly owned subsidiary of TRP ("MLP Merger Sub"), with and into Atlas Pipeline Partners, L.P. ("APL"), with APL surviving the merger, pursuant to the Agreement and Plan of Merger, dated as of October 13, 2014 (the "Agreement") entered into by and among Targa Resources Corp. a Delaware corporation, TRP, Targa Resources GP LLC, a Delaware limited liability company, MLP Merger Sub, Atlas Energy, L.P., a Delaware limited partnership, APL and Atlas Pipeline Partners GP, LLC, a Delaware limited liability company.
+Capitalized terms used but not defined herein shall have the meanings ascribed to them in the Agreement.